The Morning Heat: Thursday’s Trending Topics

 Keep up with the Morning Heat on Instagram and Twitter at @hiphopdetroit

-Trending Topics: Two Young Mothers Charged in Murder-for-Hire Plot and More was originally published on hothiphopdetroit.com
+Trending Topics: Mother Charged with Beating Death of 1-year-old Daughter and More was originally published on hothiphopdetroit.com